code-warrior/a-partial-history-of-queens-college-through-campus-maps--sketch/README.md

 ## Before You Start

-1. Download and install the typefaces IBM Plex [https://ibm.github.io/type/](https://ibm.github.io/type/) and Font Awesome 5 [https://fontawesome.com/how-to-use/use-on-desktop](https://fontawesome.com/how-to-use/use-on-desktop).
+1. Download and install the typefaces IBM Plex Sans [https://ibm.github.io/type/](https://ibm.github.io/type/) and Font Awesome 5, the free regular version [https://fontawesome.com/how-to-use/use-on-desktop](https://fontawesome.com/how-to-use/use-on-desktop).
 Otherwise, when you launch `desktop.sketch`, Sketch will generate a “missing fonts” error in the upper right hand corner of the window.

 ## Rules